objectionary/jeo-maven-plugin/README.md

 ### Instructions

-Each method and constructor contains a sequence of instructions.
-Each instruction might be presented by several different objects: `opcode` or `label`.
-For example the following Java method:
+Each method and constructor contains a sequence of instructions, with each instruction represented by either a `opcode` or a `label`.
+For example, consider the following Java method:

 ```java
 public class Bar {